 To that end, the Council is mandated to provide both financial and philosophical support for initiatives that carry the highest innovative, experimental and life-changing potential in the arts, funding such projects through a competitive annual grant process, and initiating programs that encourage interaction with a broad variety of outside entities.

 Artistic verve lifts the spirits of the Cornell community as it reverberates across the campus.
 The vibrant proliferation of color, sounds, moving image, landscape, and built environment infects Big Red classrooms, exhibit halls, gardens, and labs.
 Imaginative intersections in art, music, performance, and design draw their inspiration from Cornell’s historical commitment to mixing creative inspiration with speculative endeavors in research, design, and pedagogy.
-The Ithaca campus boasts the world class Herbert F. Johnson Museum of Art, as well as extensive curatorial programs in new media art, hip hop, books arts, photography, film, fabric, sound, and landscape.
+The Ithaca campus boasts the world class Herbert F. Johnson Museum of Art, as well as extensive curatorial programs in new media art, hip hop, books, photography, film, fabric, sound, and landscape.
 What’s more, our internationally lauded centers of research in music, performance, film, writing, and computing infuse creative energy into our leading pedagogical programs across the fields of architecture, design, the fine arts, engineering, and the sciences.

 Creation, Research, Theory, Design, Pedagogy.
 These artistic keywords exemplify the fabric of the Cornell Council for the Arts whose mission is to broaden the tapestry of the arts across the Cornell campuses in Ithaca, New York, Rome, and beyond, while expanding the impact and influence of Cornell artistic creativity and research throughout the nation and the globe.
-CCA’s sponsored projects and its international Art Biennial blend traditional strengths in classical practices such as painting, sculpting, composing, writing, acting, and designing with emergent research that brings artistic vision into contact with the latest developments in technology, computing, biology, sustainability, media, and the critical and cultural pathways forged in the humanities and social sciences.
+CCA’s sponsored projects and its international Cornell Biennial blend traditional strengths in classical practices such as painting, sculpting, composing, writing, acting, and designing with emergent research that brings artistic vision into contact with the latest developments in technology, computing, biology, sustainability, media, and the critical and cultural pathways forged in the humanities and social sciences.
 Through CCA the arts are networked anew across Cornell and the broader electronic highway.
-We invite Cornellians to breath the arts.
+We invite Cornellians to breathe the arts.